Inbound vs Outbound Marketing: Which One Is Best For Your Company?

 Social media marketing — which is the practice of building an online presence on social platforms where your target audience is active.

 Email marketing — which is the process of creating targeted email campaigns to nurture new leads and keep your existing audience engaged.
 The way it differs from cold emailing is that with this type of marketing, you actually have the lead’s permission to contact them.
+One of the best email list building tips for inbound marketing is to add a pop-up form to your site.
+This alone can increase your list growth rate by 50.8 percent.

 What Are the Benefits of Inbound Marketing?